cloudmesh-community/book/chapters/rest/swagger-introspection-2-0.md

 * <https://media.readthedocs.org/pdf/connexion/latest/connexion.pdf>

-This example will return dynamically the cpu information of a computer to demonstrate how simple it is to generate in python a REST service from an OpenAPI specification.
+This example returns the cpu information of a computer to dynamically demonstrate how simple it is to generate in python a REST service from an OpenAPI specification.